RocketSoftware/jcl-projcl-vscode-ext/README.md

 ## Features

-PRO/JCL for VS Code Offers a modern and easy-to-use user interface (UI) to interact with PRO/JCL on your z/OS system.
+PRO/JCL for VS Code offers a modern and easy-to-use user interface (UI) to interact with PRO/JCL on your z/OS system.
 Through this extension, you can:

 * Evaluate JCLs for syntax errors.
 * Enforce site-specific JCL standards.
-* Provide effective reporting facility.
+* Provide an effective reporting facility.
 * Leverage RESTful web services API to automate PRO/JCL scans in a DevOps toolchain.
 * Submit jobs to the mainframe for execution.
 * (Upcoming Release) Validate JCLs on remote machine.